 Charting the past of Paris Saint-Germain is a difficult task.
-They are now on their way to becoming France’s most successful club, but just four years ago, they were an underachieving giant.
+They are now on their way to becoming France's most successful club, but just eight years ago, they were an underachieving giant.

 Last season's title was the club's fourth successive Ligue 1 crown – taking their total to just six – but no one would bet against them equalling rivals Marseille and 1970's powerhouse, Saint-Etienne (both on 10) by 2022.